-The CCEL is well situated to engage the larger community in identifying problems and developing solutions.
+Engaging community and key stakeholders: The CCEL is well situated to engage the larger community in identifying problems and developing solutions.
 An important part of the CCEL mandate is to be “reform-minded” and to seek better laws, policies, and systems for Canadian or international societies.
-If the laws are deficient or inadequate, recommendations for change can be developed and submitted to government or other appropriate agencies or groups.
-The CCEL has its roots in a law reform tradition, which has been an important part of the legal and governmental landscape in Canada since the 1960s.
+We identify issues and reforms by consulting with older people and non-profit community agencies as well as academics, government, and practitioners from diverse areas of work including justice, health care and finance.

 The objectives of the Canadian Centre for Elder Law are: to enrich and inform the lives of older adults with the law; to meet the increasing need for legal education and research in relation to legal issues having particular significance for older adults; and, to serve as a national focal point for this emergent field.
 To current knowledge, it appears to be the only such Centre in the world and is currently serving as a model of interest for several other countries.

-The CCEL also hosts the World Study Group on Elder Law, a group established October, 2005 to facilitate study and knowledge exchange internationally on issues affecting the legal rights of older adults worldwide.
+The CCEL also occasionally hosts the World Study Group on Elder Law, a group established October 2005 to facilitate study and knowledge exchange internationally on issues affecting the legal rights of older adults worldwide.

-The CCEL’s current projects and activities to advance these objectives are as follows: braces both legal and interdisciplinary channels.
+The CCEL’s current projects and activities embrace both legal and interdisciplinary channels.

 Research and Scholarship

-- Developing academic research and writing in relation to legal issues that particularly touch on the lives of older adults
+- Developing academic research and writing in relation to legal and policy issues impacting older adults

 - Hosting the Canadian International Conference on Elder Law

 - Sponsoring the Annual Gregory Steele, Q.C.
 Student Paper Prize in Elder Law